 In his statement, Obama insisted that “America is a nation of second chances,” but his focus on non-violent offenders alone sends the message that some people—the majority of the prison population—don’t deserve clemency.

-Obama’s focus on non-violent offenders alone sends the message that the majority of the prison population don’t deserve clemency.
 James Kilgore, a writer and activist in Urbana, IL who spent six and a half years in prison, agrees that focusing on non-violent drug crime is not sufficient.
 For the US to drop its incarceration rate down to that of Britain’s, Kilgore told Quartz, would require an 80% reduction in the prison population.
 “That’s not a matter of sentencing reform, not a question of legalizing drugs,” he said.
 “That would require an entire transformation of the punitive model of justice that has taken over the US since the early 1980s.”

 In Kilgore’s view, the incarceration problem can’t be reduced to simple fixes.
 The US industrial prison complex is tied to broad social inequities and a criminalization of poverty.
 “When we start talking about people with violence and non-violence, ” Kilgore said, “we are implying that the reason people with convictions for violent crimes are in prison is because they made ‘bad decisions,’ that it is a problem of individual judgment rather than people being backed into social, economic and ultimately legal corners which made long-term incarceration inevitable.”